-Free UK charity policy templates to create your own safeguarding, internal financial control, health and safety at work, data protection (GDPR) and other policies for charities required for compliance with Charity Commission guidance.
-Follow the instructions below to login and download any of our 60+ downloadable free charity policy templates, including those less easy to find, such as anti money laundering, and privacy.
+Free UK charity policy templates to create your own safeguarding, internal financial control, health and safety at work, data protection (GDPR) and other less usual policies for charities such as anti-money laundering required for compliance with Charity Commission guidance.

 The Charity Commission lists a series of policies that you complete as part of your annual return.
 Not all may apply but, to be honest, it's a bit naff.
 It looks like a policy list designed by a committee of Civil Servants, which is probably what it is.
 You can download any of these by logging in the Charity Excellence.